vdhamer/Photo-Club-Hub/.github/README.md

 a list of its members (`Level 2`) and links to image portfolios (`Level 3`).
 Museaums are added in a similar way, although museums don't have a `Level 2` or `Level 3`.

-These 3 stages of adding information are called `Levels` because you can __pause__ as long as necessary before proceeding to the next level.
+These 3 stages of adding information are called `Levels` because they should be done in order and because you can __pause__ as long as necessary at `Level 1` or `Level 2` before proceeding to the next level.
-This means the app can contain a mix of clubs at `Level 1`, `Level 2`, and `Level 3`.
+This means the app can contain a mix of clubs that are respectively at `Level 1`, `Level 2`, and `Level 3`.

 ![Screenshots of 3 screens](images/app_screenshots_EN.jpg "Screenshots of app")

-When a club is (temporarily or permanently) at `Level 1`, it shows up as a marker on the maps (left screenshot).
+When a club is at `Level 1`, it shows up as a marker on the maps (left screenshot).
 This is because the app knows club's location and name.

 When a club reaches `Level 2`, the app is aware of the names and roles of club members.